-There has been debate about the use of regional anesthesia in women with HDP related to concerns about maternal circulatory volume, coagulopathy and blood pressure changes associated with epidural use.
-However, accumulated evidence does not suggest that epidural anaesthesia has different effects in women with HDP, compared to the general obstetric population.
-(10) Risk of hypotension associated with neuraxial anaesthesia is not increased in women with preeclampsia.
-(124) While studies have not been conducted among women with HDP, preloading with a bolus of crystalloid fluid does not appear to prevent hypotension in normotensive women.
-(9,12) Given the potential increase in risk of pulmonary edema with excess intravenous fluid intake, the SOGC recommends against preloading prior to administering regional analgesia and/or anaesthesia in women with HDP.
-(9) NICE also cautions against preloading fluids for women who have severe preeclampsia.
+There has been debate about the use of regional anesthesia in individuals with HDP related to concerns about maternal circulatory volume, coagulopathy and blood pressure changes associated with epidural use.
+However, accumulated evidence does not suggest that epidural anaesthesia has different effects in pregnancies complicated by hypertensive disorders, compared to the general obstetric population.
+(10) Risk of hypotension associated with neuraxial anaesthesia is not increased in individuals with preeclampsia.
+(124) While studies have not been conducted among individuals with HDP, preloading with a bolus of crystalloid fluid does not appear to prevent hypotension in normotensive individuals.
+(9,12) Given the potential increase in risk of pulmonary edema with excess intravenous fluid intake, the SOGC recommends against preloading prior to administering regional analgesia and/or anaesthesia with HDP.
+(9) NICE also cautions against preloading fluids for individuals who have severe preeclampsia.
 (10)

-Hospitals may have policies concerning the use of anaesthesia in women with HDP (for example, the SOGC recommends platelet counts for all women with HDP upon admission to the delivery suite and notes that some anaesthesiology departments may require tests of coagulation).
+Hospitals may have policies concerning the use of anaesthesia in HDP (for example, the SOGC recommends platelet counts for all individuals with HDP upon admission to the delivery suite and notes that some anaesthesiology departments may require tests of coagulation).
 (9) Midwives are encouraged to be familiar with policies in place at the hospitals at which they have privileges, even when such policies may be specific to the provision of care by other maternity care providers, and to consult with anaesthesia staff according to hospital policy.